AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/mapping/map-information-between-modules.md

 To assign the items to a module's input fields:

 1. Click on the module that should process the output of the preceding module or modules.
-1. In the Module settings panel that displays, click a field where you want to use the value of an item outputted from the preceding module(s).
+1. In the Module settings panel that displays, click a field where you want to use the value of an item outputted from a preceding module(s).

    The mapping panel opens.

-1. Click an item from the [!UICONTROL mapping] panel to insert it into the field.
+1. Click an item from the mapping panel to insert it into the field.
-1. (Optional) To search for a particular field in the [!UICONTROL mapping] panel, click the mapping panel search bar and type in the term you want to search for.
+1. (Optional) To search for a particular field in the mapping panel, click the mapping panel search bar and type in the term you want to search for.
 Click the field when it appears in the list.

    Search results contain the search term and are not case sensitive.

-For more information, see [Configure a module's settings in Adobe Workfront Fusion](../../workfront-fusion/modules/configure-a-modules-settings.md).
+For more information, see [Configure a module's settings in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/configure-a-modules-settings.md).

 ## Formulas